HIPAA Compliant E-Signatures: Healthcare Provider Guide (2026)

 Common HIPAA Compliance Mistakes with E-Signatures

-- Using consumer-grade tools: Free or consumer e-signature tools typically lack HIPAA-required security features
+- Using consumer-grade tools: Free or consumer e-signature tools (basic email, generic PDF annotators) typically lack HIPAA-required security features

 - Inadequate authentication: Relying solely on email links without additional identity verification for PHI-containing documents